-- Without the various types of fungi on Earth, we would soon be knee-deep in dead leaves that refused to rot.
+- Without the various types of fungi on Earth, we would soon be knee-deep in dead leaves and other plant matter that would refuse to rot.

-- Trees that died would just continue to lie where they fell.
-Only fungi can break down lignin, the tough material at the heart of woody tissues.
+- Trees that died would continue to lie where they fell.
+Only fungi can break down lignin, the tough material at the heart of woody tissue.

-- Our crops would fail because the nutrients that fungi recycle from dead plant tissues would no longer be available.
+- Our crops would fail because the nutrients that fungi recycle from dead plant tissue would no longer be available.

-- Important farm animals, like sheep, are unable to digest grass without a little help from some friendly fungi.
+- Important farm animals like sheep would be unable to digest grass without the help they get from some friendly fungi.

-Scientist used to place fungi in the Plant Kingdom, mainly because they were thought to be incapable of moving under their own power.
-Closer study shows that at least some fungi have reproductive stages with gametes that can swim.
+Scientists used to place fungi in the plant kingdom, primarily because they were thought to be incapable of moving under their own power.
+Closer study has shown, however, that at least some fungi have reproductive stages involving gametes that can swim.

 Types of Fungi by Family

 Within the Kingdom Fungi , these are the most important families, or "phyla."